haikieu/xcode-developer-disk-image-all-platforms/README.md

+# Disclaimer: These shared resources from this repo are contributed from many contributors.
+The availble resources may have not been verified, and could have not been officially released from Apple.
+So please consider your own risk before using any of them, We'll not bear any responsiblities under any circumstances.

 # Xcode developer disk images

 This repository is to host all developer disk images for iOS, tvOS, watchOS.
 If your need one of them, look it up here for convenience.